kulvait/KCT_cbct/README.md

 ## Cite this repository

-To cite this repository, you can use its Zenodo record or use the following BibTeX entry.

 [![DOI](https://zenodo.org/badge/405354358.svg)](https://doi.org/10.5281/zenodo.14641395)

+To cite this repository, you can use its Zenodo record and the following BibTeX entry.

 ```
 @Misc{KCTCBCT2025,